pilotmoon/PopClip-Extensions/source/DeepLTranslator.popclipext/Readme.md

 The extension has a single action that takes text as input and sends it either to the DeepL website, or the DeepL app.

-When using the App mode, the DeepL App must be already running.
-(In a future update I hope to get it to launch the app for you!)
+When using the App mode, the DeepL App must be already running and the "DeepL Shortcut" setting must be "⌘+C+C".

 ### Options